Texoch (MH632v)

 Glyph or Iconographic Image Description:

 This black-line drawing of the compound glyph for the personal name Texoch (perhaps “Stone Flower,” a medicinal plant, attested here as a woman’s name) shows a horizontal stone (tetl) with its usual curly ends and its diagonal stripes that alternate dark and yellow across its middle section.
-Coming up from the stone is a flower (xochitl) with three visible petals and what seem to be two anthers coming off the top, leaning left and leaning right.
+Coming up from the stone is a flower (xochitl) with three visible petals and what seem to be two pistils or stamens coming off the top, leaning left and leaning right.

 Description, Credit: